-The FY 2025 Proposed Budget calls for a combined 8.5% average increase to both water and sewer volumetric and ready-toserve charges.
-To develop a budget based on the 8.5% rate increase, \$26.4 million in cuts were required to get from an 11.6% average rate increase to the recommended 8.5%.
+The FY 2025 Proposed Budget calls for a combined 8.5% overall increase in water and sewer volumetric and ready-to-serve charges.
+To develop a budget based on the 8.5% revenue enhancements, \$26.4 million in cuts were required to get from an 11.6% average rate increase to the recommended 8.5%.
 To cope with these fiscal challenges while ensuring that WSSC Water's priorities are met, the agency reaffirmed its efforts to control and reduce costs, as well as identify opportunities for cost savings.